apache/spark/docs/structured-streaming-kafka-integration.md

   .option("topic", "topic1")
   .start();

-// Write key-value data from a DataFrame to Kafka using a topic specified in the data StreamingQuery ds = df
+// Write key-value data from a DataFrame to Kafka using the topic specified in the data StreamingQuery ds = df
   .selectExpr("topic", "CAST(key AS STRING)", "CAST(value AS STRING)")
   .writeStream()